 There was a time, not so long ago, before the invention of the internet or e-mail, when we used to write letters.
-We used to sit down and write with passion and strong empathy, because we knew that it would take weeks before our correspondents get that mail.
+We used to sit down and write with passion and strong empathy because we knew that it would take weeks before our correspondents get that mail.
 When it will arrive?
 Will they get it?
 How will they feel when they’ll read it?
 The anxiety was real.
-These are the common things most people do and that will undermine your success on LinkedIN.
+These are the common things most people do and that will undermine your success on LinkedIn.

 Sending too much (not personal) invitations.

-Ever asked your contact to introduce you to another contact and as an answer you got: “I absolutely have no idea who that is!”
+Ever asked your contact to introduce you to another contact and as an answer, you got: “I absolutely have no idea who that is!”
 Social media is not about the numbers it’s about great conversations.
 I used to think that the more connections I could get, the better.
 I was totally wrong.
 People have absolutely no reason to accept your invitation just for the sake of accepting it, the only question they are asking is: will you solve my problem?

-There are easy steps you can take to maximize your chances of interaction on LinkedIN:
+There are easy steps you can take to maximize your chances of interaction on LinkedIn:

 1-Go read their profile: don’t scan it.
 Read from top to bottom where their interests are.

-2-Always send a personal invitation: introduce yourself, the reason you are contacting them, use “you” instead of “I”, add humor in your message, make it short.
+2-Always send a personal invitation: introduce yourself, the reason you are contacting them, use “you” instead of “I”, add some humor in your message, make it short.
 The next time you see a profile and that blue button “connect” which is screaming for a click, don’t.
-You have the choice in the app and website to custom your invitation, use it.
+You have the choice on the app and website to custom your invitation, use it.

 3-Say thank you!
 A person stopped his activity to accept your request, it’s an opportunity to engage.
 Be thankful!